Lundie Kirk: Description

 The main part of the church, the oldest surviving portion, was built in the Romanesque style on a small rise in the village.
 It is constructed of coarse square stones, except for the west gable which is of rubble stone.
 Its roof was slate.

 The south is the principal elevation and consists of six bays; the porch and entrance being in the second bay from the left.
 The windows are pointed arches with moulding above.
 The west elevation is completely plain apart from a central buttress.
 In front of the north elevation are steps leading to a basement, protected by iron railings and a gate.
 In the centre of the elevation a chimneybreast protrudes from the wall and pierces the roof, terminating in a square, corniced chimney stack.
 The north elevation has a single narrow pointed window, known as the leper window, to the left of the chimney and, below this, a blocked-up coal hole.

 The east elevation is dominated by the vestry, originally built as a mausoleum for the Duncan family, and adjoining the east of the main church structure.
 Square in plan it has a single door on the south elevation.
 This has wide-corniced jambs and is surmounted by a corniced lintel and a fanlight with intrados surround.
 In the other two external walls blank round-headed panels are set centrally to each elevation.
 The vestry has a stone domed roof with a tholobate.
 At the east end of the main church structure a bellcote sits on the roof, containing a single bell.
-It is birdcage in style and surmounted by a ball finial and weatervane.
+It is birdcage in style and surmounted by a ball finial and weathervane.